 This Partnership is responsible for providing the front line local authority response to an emergency.
 The Duty Civil Contingencies Officer (DCCO) provides cover all day every day.

-All officers within the Civil Contingencies Unit have specific work allocations and support the District and Borough Councils with these areas.
+All officers in the Civil Contingencies Unit have specific work allocations and support the District Councils with these areas.

 The Civil Contingencies Act 2004 delivers a single framework for civil protection in the United Kingdom, capable of meeting the challenges of the twenty-first century.
 The Act is separated into two substantive parts: local arrangements for civil protection and emergency powers.
 This Act has been reviewed following emergencies such as the Gloucester Floods and the subsequent Pitt Review recommendations in case of future flooding.
 This review was called the Civil Contingencies Act Enhancement Programme.